netanelklein/Insightify/README.md

 - See the day you streamed the most.
 - If you imported the extended data, you can also view your top albums.
 - Clear your data to start fresh.
+- Dedicated page for each artist.

 ### Planned Features

-- Dedicated page for each artist, track, and album.
+- Dedicated page for each track and album.
 - Search your top lists.
 - View your top lists by time period.
 - View your entire listening history.
 - Time of the Day statistics.
 - Avarage listening time per day statistics.
-- Filter your top lists by time period.
+- View a timeline of your listening history.

 ## Contributing